Saturday, February 11, 2023

 It's glossy, in colour, widescreen, location filming in Hong Kong.
 The sexiness was, at the time for a Hollywood film, cutting edge although apparently reduced from the play.
 It helped that it was set in Hong Kong - not too confronting, what goes on tour etc.

 The piece struck a chord as a novel, play and film.
-There's a fantasy I think of running off to the Orient, painting and having a hot Asian hooker fall in love with her.
+There's a fantasy I think of running off to the Orient, painting and having a hot Asian hooker fall in love with you.
 And the girl is such a child like idiot maybe she's not too threatening to white female audiences.
 That's just a theory - but I know some women who enjoy this film.
 Feels mean to kill her baby at the end.
 It gives the piece some emotional kick I suppose but strewth.

 There's some racist Poms for Holden to be superior to - and some nice Poms so the British market doesn't get too upset.
 Michael Wilding is quite funny as a businessman who visits the brothels (Ron Randell played this role on Broadway).
 Sylvia Syms copes well in a thankless part as Woman in love with Holden.
 She just kind of hangs around and is encouraging.